shujieyangweb/shujieyangweb.github.io/_pages/Openings.md

 author_profile: true
 ---

-If you have a passion for pioneering micro/nano technologies in the fields of mechanical engineering and biomedical engineering, I invite you to explore potential opportunities within my group.
+If you have a passion for pioneering micro/nano technologies in the fields of mechanical engineering and biomedical engineering, we invite you to explore potential opportunities within our group.
 We welcome applicants with expertise in any of the following disciplines: **Engineering, Biology, Physics, Chemistry**.

-My group has multiple positions available for Ph.D. students, postdocs, master’s, and undergraduate students for the Fall 2025 and the Spring/Fall 2026.
-If you are interested in joining my group at the University of Pennsylvania, please send me an email (shujie.yang@seas.upenn.edu) with your CV and transcripts.
+Our group has multiple positions available for Ph.D. students, postdocs, master’s, and undergraduate students for the Fall 2025 and the Spring/Fall 2026.
+If you are interested in joining our group at the University of Pennsylvania, please send your CV and transcripts to Dr. Yang (shujie.yang@seas.upenn.edu).

 **Penn Undergraduate Research Mentoring Program (PURM)**